 Broadly scoped investigative powers should not transform this instrument into a general-purpose vehicle for digital evidence gathering.
 Any cross-border investigative powers, in particular, should be carefully and narrowly crafted and remain closely linked to investigations of a specific, precisely worded criminal conduct.

 In other global treaty processes, attempts to recognize the obligation of countries to ensure surveillance powers are necessary and proportionate (a baseline requirement for any limitation on a human right) have met resistance.
 But basing cross-border digital evidence gathering on robust protection is imperative.
 As the UN Security Council’s Counter-Terrorism Committee Executive Directorate (CTED) recently noted in an analysis:

-"Agreeing on a common standard across States will almost certainly ultimately lead to a lower standard than one that would be achieved by identifying a high universal standard and asking States to “level up”.
+"Agreeing on a common standard across States will almost certainly lead to a lower standard than one that would be achieved by identifying a high universal standard and asking States to “level up”.
 The concern is that, in order to address law enforcement’s jurisdictional problems, the substantive law will become weakened, giving law enforcement too-quick access with too-little due process.
 The trend towards universalization, in other words, could lead to a lowest common denominator in terms of due process."

 Indeed, there is a real risk of a race to the bottom of privacy protections.
 Bearing in mind the global nature of the treaty, it will be crucial that human rights stay front and center during negotiations and that a race to the bottom in terms of human rights protections is avoided.